Toko · Consistency reference

 Uniform collections have no tiers — set one cost & rule for the whole collection.
 Costs stay per collection so you can add tokens from a non-uniform collection later, each with its own tiers.

 07 ·Costs & rules — some overriddenAfter editing a few tiers away from their defaults.
 Overridden tiers show an Edited badge and gain a "Reset to default" action; untouched tiers still only offer "Edit".
-A collection's head tag flips from "From claim defaults" to "Edited" when any of its tiers differ.
+A collection's head tag flips from "From collection defaults" to "Edited" when any of its tiers differ.
 Here Spring Foxes (Rare) and Winter Tales are edited; Night Market is untouched.

 07 ·Costs & rules — no inventory yetWhen the vendor has no inventory, there are no collections to price, so this step has nothing to configure.
 You can still continue setting up — but a warning makes clear that inventory must be added before the vendor can go Live, or there'll be nothing to sell.
 Continue stays enabled; the go-Live gate is enforced later at Review.